top of page

 • Hood or ghetto isn't synonym to being black.
 A white person being labeled white trailer trash or redneck is equivalent to calling somebody hood or ghetto.
 These terms aren't exclusive to black people but other races tend to use different terminology to say the same thing.

 • Proving white people right.
 I hate to be the bearer of bad news, but white people have had their opinions and stereotypes about the community long before this conversation made it to Tiktok.
 It's so funny to me when people who haven't truly engaged with white people believe that there's something they can do to be socially accepted by them.
-White people strategically tolerate black people and they specifically prefer a certain type of black people which tends to be the ones that have decorum, can code switch, and fall subjective to respectability politics.
+White people strategically tolerate black people and they specifically prefer a certain type of black person which tends to be the ones that have decorum, can code switch, and fall subjective to respectability politics.
 The demographic of people that everybody is talking about would NEVER be socially accepted by white people.
 To any black person reading this please release yourself from the chokehold of caring about what white people think.

 • Accountability.
 Bringing up prevalent issues within the community isn't synonym to being white washed, anti-black, or responsibility politics.
 Continuing to dismiss poor behavior is how this conversation started in the first place.
 We can't grow as a community if we continue to downplay or shy away from certain issues.
 I love my people but crash dummies, among other things is our downfall and no it doesn't matter that other communities have similar issues.
 Bringing up other races doesn't take away from the fact that black on black crime is an issue and the hood isn't safe for obvious reasons such as being shot over nothing.
 Takeoff literally lost his life over a dice game, and Dolph was murdered outside of the hood corner store.
 We're overdue for holding our people accountable for unhinged and senseless behaviors.